Mission San Jose in San Antonio

 Travel Tip: San Antonio River Walk is Texas’s most visited tourist attraction.

-This tiny Rio Grande Valley town is worth departing the beaten path to discover Gelman Stained Glass Museum.
+This tiny Rio Grande Valley town is worth departing the beaten path to discover the Gelman Stained Glass Museum.
 The new museum showcases a breathtaking stained glass assembly compiled by a local doctor.
 His extensive collection of stained glass windows, primarily found in old church buildings, offers a cathedral-like experience.
 The Basilica of Our Lady of San Juan del Valle is another lovely local sanctuary available for tours.

 History enthusiasts will especially like the Briscoe-Garner Museum.
-The museum features historical documents and exhibits connected to two Texas statesmen: former U.S. vice president John Nance Garner and former Gov. Dolph Briscoe.
+The museum features historical documents and exhibits connected to two Texas statesmen: former U.S. Vice President John Nance Garner and former Gov. Dolph Briscoe.

 One of the oldest cities in Texas is Victoria, with several important historical sites.
 Visitors can explore 13,000 years of history at the Museum of the Coastal Bend.
-You can learn about the earliest people in the region and see artifacts left by the 17 Century French explorer La Salle.
+You can learn about the earliest people in the region and see artifacts left by the 17th-century French explorer La Salle.
 The Old Victoria Driving Tour features over 80 fascinating homes and properties, many listed on the Nation Register of Historic Places.

 Zapata County was named for Col. Jose Antonio de Zapata, a rancher who rebelled against Mexico.
 The oldest town is San Ygnacio, settled in 1830 and located on the Rio Grande 30 miles south of Laredo.
 Mexican immigrants led by Jesus Trevino first settled it.
 The original sandstone house still stands today and bears a historical marker.